 The following special circumstances would be considered a felony conviction:

-The government requires that Returning Citizens complete “all terms of sentence,” including full payment of restitution, or any fines, fees, or costs resulting from the conviction before they can regain their right to vote.
-An attempt to try to register to vote when not eligible to vote could result in further criminal prosecution for voter fraud, so it is very important to understand these requirements and fines before registering to vote.
+The government requires that Returning Citizens complete “all terms of sentence,” including full payment of victim restitution, as well as any court fines, court fees, and court costs resulting from the conviction before they can regain their right to vote.

 If you owe restitution to a former criminal victim and cannot pay, the former victim could sign a notarized statement waiving their right to restitution or stating that restitution has been satisfied.
 However, it can be very painful to both the Returning Citizen and former victim to be reminded of that time in their life, so discretion is encouraged.
+You should not contact the victim if there is a No Contact Order/Injunction in place.
 If you obtain the waiver, go to the Court and file a motion to Determine Financial Obligation and attach the statement.
 If you are unable to pay your other financial obligations, please review the section on “Court Actions.”

-If the Returning Citizen is unable to pay their financial obligations, they should file one of the following two motions:
+If the Returning Citizen is unsure as to whether they owe any money or if they are unable to pay their financial obligations, they should file one of the following two motions:

 Motion to Determine Financial Obligations: If the Clerk is unable to assist the Returning Citizen in determining what financial obligations are still owed, the Returning Citizen may file this motion in all relevant criminal cases so the Court can clarify what is owed.